-Figure 3: Arrears and Impaired Mortgage Ratios
+Figure 3: Arrears and Impaired Mortgage Ratios1

 The majority of our residential mortgage arrears activity occurs in the 1-30 day category, in which the bulk of arrears are resolved and do not migrate to arrears categories over 30 days.
-While greater than 30 days arrears has increased in our uninsured residential mortgages, we believe overall that we have a quality uninsured residential mortgage loan portfolio with an average LTV of 65.5% at March 31, 2024 compared to 63.4% at December 31, 2023 based on an industry index of current real estate values.
-We have also seen our arrears stabilize since Q1 2024.
+While greater than 30 days arrears has increased in our uninsured residential mortgages, we believe overall that we have a quality uninsured residential mortgage loan portfolio with an average LTV of 64.5% at June 30, 2024 based on an industry index of current real estate values.
+We have also seen our arrears total mortgage ratio decline since Q1 2024.
 With respect to our construction and commercial loan portfolio, we have a strong track record with our default management processes and asset recovery programs as the need arises.
 The impaired ratios, as presented above, reflect impaired (stage 3) mortgages under IFRS 9 as a percentage of the corporate or total mortgage portfolios, as applicable.
-At March 31, 2024, impaired mortgages are mainly five construction mortgages where we have initiated asset recovery programs.
+At June 30, 2024, impaired mortgages are mainly six construction mortgages where we have initiated asset recovery programs.
 Our realized loan losses on our construction portfolio have been negligible in the last 10 years.

-In the event of a protracted economic downturn due to the current inflationary and higher interest rate environment, or for any other reason, we would expect to observe an increase in overall mortgage default and arrears rates as realization periods on collateral become longer and borrowers adjust to the new economic conditions and potentially changing real estate values in such an event.
+In the event of a protracted economic downturn due to the current high interest rate environment, or for any other reason, we would expect to observe an increase in overall mortgage default and arrears rates as realization periods on collateral become longer and borrowers adjust to the new economic conditions and potentially changing real estate values in such an event.
 An economic downturn could also result in an increase in our allowance for credit losses.
 MCAN utilizes a number of risk assessment and mitigation strategies to lessen the potential impact for loss on residential mortgages; however, traditional actions may not be available or effective.